Bachelor of Fine Arts (BFA) Program in Dance

 Our programs are designed to graduate individuals who will meet or exceed the prerequisites of the dance profession as a dancer and/or choreographer.
 Our curriculum and policies reflect a dedication to the development of your individual talent.
 A professional faculty provides a healthy learning environment in which you can feel safe and supported to take risks and reach toward your highest potential as an artist.
 Students bring the talent, discipline, and passion needed for personal growth and success.
 Our goal is to bring out the very best in technique, artistry, and creativity that our students can achieve.

-Students earn a Bachelor of Fine Arts in dance.
-All students enter the conservatory program in the area of dance performance.
-If desired, students can apply to further focus their study with a concentration in ballet performance or composition.
-Concentration decisions are contingent upon Conservatory of Dance Board of Study approval.
-Conservatory of Dance students in all concentrations are expected to maintain a grade of C or higher in all required Dance courses, excluding the senior project.
+Conservatory of Dance students in all concentrations are expected to maintain a grade of C or higher in all required dance courses, excluding the senior project.
 (For students in the composition concentration, a minimum GPA of B+ is required in all composition courses.)
 A grade of C- or lower constitutes a failure to demonstrate successful academic or artistic progress.
-A student who receives grades of C- or lower for two or more semesters may no longer be eligible for scholarship funds and performance opportunities and may be dismissed from the Conservatory.
+A student who receives grades of C- or lower for two or more semesters may no longer be eligible for scholarship funds and performance opportunities and may be dismissed from the conservatory.

 The Training Program